PX4/PX4-user_guide/en/middleware/uxrce_dds.md

    - `/fmu/out/` for topics that are _published_ by PX4.
    - `/fmu/in/` for topics that are _subscribed_ by PX4.
 4. The message type (`VehicleOdometry`, `VehicleStatus`, `OffboardControlMode`, etc.) and the ROS 2 package (`px4_msgs`) that is expected to provide the message definition.

+We distinguish `subscriptions` from `subscriptions_multi` because PX4 uORB allows multiple publishers to a single uORB topic:
+  - Each field in `subscriptions` defines a ROS2 subscription (e.g. over `/fmu/in/vehicle_optical_flow_vel`) along with a uORB publication (e.g. over `vehicle_optical_flow_vel`) of those messages, under the assumption that only a **single publisher exists to the specified uORB topic**.
+  - Each field in `subscriptions_multi` also defines such a ROS2 subscription and uORB republication, however **other publishers to the same uORB topic may coexist** (e.g. an internal PX4 module can also publishing over `vehicle_optical_flow_vel`).

 You can arbitrarily change the configuration.
 For example, you could use different default namespaces or use a custom package to store the message definitions.